 - Harrison, Craig S. Seabirds of Hawaii: Natural History and Conservation.
 Ithaca and London: Cornell University Press, 1990.
-A very readable scientific overview. - Hawaii Audubon Society.
-Hawaii's Birds.
-Honolulu: HAS, most current edition. - Olson, Storrs L. and Helen F. James.
+A very readable scientific overview. - Olson, Storrs L. and Helen F. James.
 Prodromus of the Fossil Avifauna of the Hawaiian Islands.
 Smithsonian Contributions to Zoology, No. 365.
 Washington, D.C., 1982.
-Hawaii's fossil bird record is astounding; this is the original scientific summary of the data. - Pratt, H. Douglas.
+Hawaii's fossil bird record is astounding; this is the original scientific summary of the data.

+Pratt, H. Douglas.
 Enjoying Birds in Hawai'i.
 Mutual Publishing, 1993.
+Site guide.

-Site guide. - Pratt, H. Douglas and Jack Jeffrey.
+- Pratt, H. Douglas and Jack Jeffrey.
 Hawai'i's Birds and Their Habitats.
 Mutual Publishing, 2013.
-This is a handy informal bird guide with excellent photos. - Pratt, H. Douglas, Phillip L. Bruner and Delwyn G. Berrett.
+This is a handy informal bird guide is excellent for showcasing photos and a wealth of information of both birds and the habitat/landscapes we explore.
+While not exclusively a bird field guide, it is a fantastic resource for appreciating sense-of-place on our travels, recommended. - Pratt, H. Douglas, Phillip L. Bruner and Delwyn G. Berrett.
 A Field Guide to the Birds of Hawai'i and the Tropical Pacific.
 Princeton, New Jersey: Princeton University Press, 1987.
 The only traditional format field guide to Hawaii birds, with color plates by Pratt.
 Some information is dated at this point. - Scott, J.M., S. Conant, and C. Van Riper, III, editors.
 Evolution, Ecology, Conservation, and Management of Hawaiian Birds: A Vanishing Avifauna.
 Studies in Avian Biology No. 22, Cooper Ornithological Society, 2001.
 Current scientific articles.